siefkenj/canvas-quiz-stats/README.md

 In Firefox or Chrome, install [Greasemonkey](https://addons.mozilla.org/en-CA/firefox/addon/greasemonkey/) or Tampermonkey.
 You can then install the script by clicking [here](https://github.com/siefkenj/canvas-quiz-stats/raw/main/dist/react-userscripts.user.js).

+## Sideffects

+*Canvas Quiz Stats* loads the Bootstrap CSS, which overrides some of the settings that Canvas uses.
+Therefore, when you load the plugin, your Canvas page might look different to you.
+This is a temporary change that's only active when the script is loaded.
+To return to the default styling, disable *Canvas Quiz Stats* in Greasemonkey.

 # Development

 ## Building